robcog-iai/UROSBridge/Documentation/Examples.md

 ##### In Unreal Actor

-In Unreal Actors, before the ROS Bridge Handler connects to the server, we need to add pointer to subscriber to the subscriber list first.
+In Unreal Actors we need to add pointer to subscriber to the subscriber list

 ```cpp
 void AROSActor::BeginPlay()